-Companies operating in Thailand are required by law to withhold tax when paying income and complete a tax submission of tax withheld to the Thailand Revenue Department at the District Revenue Office with a withholding tax report, and they must withhold taxes from employee compensation every pay period.
-The withholding tax rates depend on the amount and type of income paid.
+Companies operating in Thailand are legally obligated to withhold tax when making income payments and must subsequently submit a tax submission of the tax withheld to the Thailand Revenue Department at the District Revenue Office, accompanied by a withholding tax report.
+Additionally, they are required to withhold taxes from employee compensation during each pay period.
+The withholding tax rates are contingent upon the amount and type of income disbursed.

-The following are required to deduct withholding tax:
+The entities are mandated to deduct withholding tax if:

 No deduction is required for payments made to non-taxpaying business entities such as the government or the Board of Investment (BOI) promoted company.

 Thailand's Personal Income Tax (PIT) is the most common type of withholding tax.
 It is a direct tax levied on an individual's income by their employer.
 The actual amount is based on a schedule published by the Thai Revenue Department.
 Individual taxpayers are required to file a return each calendar year and to pay any additional tax that may be due.

 Every 7th day of the following month which the payment was made the WHT money must be paid to the Revenue Department.
 Late payments will be penalized as follows:

 A penalty of 1.5% of the outstanding amount will be added to the total amount each month.
 It was announced by the Revenue Department that companies registered for e-filing have an additional eight days to file all their tax returns.
 This incentive will apply until 31 January 2024.